tomita-ychr/simple-selenium-checker/README.md

 checker.waitElementTimeout = 1000
 ```

 When Checker fails the test, it displays all sources of HTML in the message.
-The debug property is set to true, only the original message is displayed.
+If you set to true the debug property, only the original message is displayed.

 ```js